check-spelling-sandbox/materialize/doc/user/content/sql/explain-schema.md

 **JSON** | Format the explanation output as a JSON object.

 ## Details
-When creating a an Avro-formatted Kafka sink, Materialize automatically generates Avro schemas for the message key and value and publishes them to a schema registry.
+When creating an Avro-formatted Kafka sink, Materialize automatically generates Avro schemas for the message key and value and publishes them to a schema registry.
 This command shows what the generated schemas would look like, without creating the sink.

 ## Examples